rock roll hall of fame guitars photo

 The median annual household income is $27,000 and the median home price is less than $45,000 and declining.

-It’s been designated as a financially distressed municipality for more than 30 years.
+It was designated as a financially distressed municipality for more than 30 years.

 Today, the community is also dealing with a high infant mortality rate blamed on the toxic pollution left behind by its industries.